MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-concepts.md

 ## Value streams and budgets

 You can use tags for a quick and easy way to map epics to their Value Streams, strategic themes, enablers, and associated budgets.
+You can add custom fields to capture budget estimates for Features which can then roll up to Epics.

 ::: moniker range=">= azure-devops-2019"